About this Site

 The Koine Greek word ɛκκλήσια – ecclesia in our alphabet – is found 115 times in the New Testament.
 Its root is the Greek verb καλɛω, which is translated “to call”, or, “to summon”.
 An ɛκκλήσια is a congregation or assembly of those who are called (καλɛω) out (ɛκ) .
 In 113 of the instances of the use of this term, the Bible in English translates ɛκκλήσια as “church”.
 Several languages have used ɛκκλήσια as the root from which their word for church has arisen – including iglesia in Spanish, and église in French.

-This site, which takes its name from the same root, explores the life, ministry and witness of the ɛκκλήσια – the assembly of those who are called out, by Jesus, into the world.
-From the authors and the conversation partners, you may often hear challenges to the witness of the church.
-There will also be news shared that is not often heard of the ways the church witnesses to Jesus’ love and justice in communities and around the globe.
-Finally, there will be insight offered about the future life of the ɛκκλήσια, and ways in which the church is changing and may change in days and years to come.
+This site, which takes its name from the same root, explores the life, ministry and witness of the ɛκκλήσια – the assembly of those who are called out by Jesus into the world.
+The authors and conversation partner often speak challenges to the witness of the church.
+The site also shares news not often heard of the ways the church witnesses to Jesus’ love and justice in communities and around the globe.
+Additionally, insight is offered about the future life of the ɛκκλήσια, and ways in which the church is changing and may change in days and years to come.
 We invite you to take part in these conversations, and look forward to dialogue with you.

 Cynthia is exceedingly grateful to her son, Paul, who set up and maintains this site.